 Computer crime is here to stay.
 Computer Forensics Specialists are needed by today’s companies to determine the root cause of a hacker attack, collect evidence legally admissible in court, and protect corporate assets and reputation.
 The best way to become a forensics expert is to attend a training session with a computer forensics training expert.

-During InfoSec Institute’s Computer Forensics Training course you will:
+During Infosec’s Computer Forensics Training course you will:

 - See the dark side of how computer crimes are committed.

 - Learn how to find traces of illegal or illicit activities left on disk with computer forensics tools and manual techniques.